If you run a business, you’ll eventually need to hire someone to redesign your website.

 There are a lot of people who call themselves freelancers who are probably consultants.
 Freelancer is just a convenient way to describe anyone doing independent design or development.

-The smartest consultants I know would never call themselves a freelancer.
+The smartest SEO and web development consultants I know would never call themselves a freelancer.
 They realize they are advisers, and they position themselves accordingly.

 Consultants usually charge more than the average freelancer, or most of the people you will find on a freelancer marketplace.